VidEdit: Zero-Shot and Spatially Aware Text-Driven Video Editing: Experiments

-To further analyze the fine-grained editing capacity of our method while preserving the original video content, we display for all baselines in \cref{local_vs_global}, their local $\mathcal{A}_{\text{ {Frame}}}$ score computed within a ground truth mask compared to an outer LPIPS metric (denoted O-LPIPS) computed on the invert of the mask\footnote{The size of each dot is proportional to the local frame accuracy's standard deviation.}.
+To further analyze the fine-grained editing capacity of our method while preserving the original video content , we display for all baselines in \cref{local_vs_global}, their local $\mathcal{A}_{\text{ {Frame}}}$ score computed within a ground truth mask compared to an outer LPIPS metric (denoted O-LPIPS) computed on the invert of the mask.
 We see that \textsc{VidEdit} reaches a very good local frame accuracy, even outperforming Text2Live.
 Morevover, \textsc{VidEdit} shows a huge improvement on the O-LPIPS metric compared to the baselines, including Text2Live (3 vs 8), showing clearly a better preservation of out-of-interest regions.